arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 For more details on how the library works, including a comprehensive guide on setup and usage of the above examples, please refer to this [library documentation](https://github.com/arduino-libraries/Arduino_Cellular/tree/main/docs).

-#### AT Commands Utility
+### AT Commands Utility

 AT commands, also known as Hayes commands, are instructions used to control modems.
 These commands allow you to perform various functions, such as checking the modem status, signal quality, and network registration.
 Understanding how to send these commands is essential for managing and troubleshooting your Arduino Pro 4G Module.

-This section explains using AT commands to interact with the Cat.4 modem.
+This section explains how to use AT commands to interact with the Cat.4 modem, specifically addressing the differences between the **EG25 (Global)** and **EC200A-EU (EU)** modules.
 These instructions will guide you through setting up your environment, sending AT commands, and managing your modem effectively.

-#### Using Linux
+### Using Linux

-This subsection provides instructions on using **ModemManager** and **mmcli** to send AT commands to your Cat.4 modem with the Portenta X8.
+This subsection provides instructions on using **ModemManager**, **mmcli**, and **qmicli** to send AT commands to your Cat.4 modem with the Portenta X8.

+#### EG25 (Global) Module

-Ensure that the Pro 4G Module is properly mounted on the Portenta Mid Carrier and that the Portenta X8 recognizes it.
+For the EG25 module, which is generally supported directly by NetworkManager, ModemManager handles most of the modem's operations.
+Begin by ensuring that the Pro 4G Module is properly mounted on the Portenta Mid Carrier and recognized by the Portenta X8.

 You can verify the connection using the following command:

 ```bash
 lsusb